artist Hershell West with some of his art work

 Hershell West teaching at-risk youth

-RIGHT: Hershell West at the installation of the first annual exhibit, The Art of Living Black (now called The Art of the African Diaspora).
-Held in the Richmond Art Center (Richmond, CA), this large exhibit was the brain-child of Jan Hart-Schuyers and Rae Louise Hayward.
-Hershell West was one of those who subsequently helped put it together.
+RIGHT: Hershell West at the installation of the first annual exhibit of The Art of Living Black (now called The Art of the African Diaspora).
+This large exhibit was the brain-child of Jan Hart-Schuyers and Rae Louise Hayward.
+Learn more about it in the documentary.

 Born in the segregated South, West got his training in art at the University of South Florida where he also discovered his love for using art as a way to engage with society.
 He painted the first mural commissioned by the city of Tampa, and later executed several others before moving to the San Francisco Bay Area, where he has lived ever since.